-Did you know that State governments are refusing to compensate children abused in foster homes?
+Did you know that state governments are refusing to compensate children who were abused in foster homes?

-Did you know that, in New South Wales for example, the government compensates you if you were sexually abused in Parramatta Girls’ Training School, Hay Institute for Girls, Darruk Boys’ Home, Berry Training Farm, Mittagong Training Farm and the like.
-But State wards who were placed with foster parents and beaten and molested for years are left empty-handed?
-This is because of a case in England which has never been tested in an Australian court.
+Did you know that in New South Wales, for example, the government compensates you if you were sexually abused in Parramatta Girls’ Training School, Hay Institute for Girls, Daruk Boys’ Home, Berry Training Farm, Mittagong Training Farm, and the like?
+But state wards who were placed with foster parents and beaten and molested for years are left empty-handed?
+This is because of a case in England that has never been tested in an Australian court.

 Foster parents were not properly screened